What is Graywater?

-Homeowners interested in installing a graywater system can apply for consideration in Golden’s pilot graywater program .
-The Office of Sustainability will cover the installation costs of three residential laundry-to-landscape systems.
-Installation is expected to take place in Fall 2020 or Spring 2021.
+Homeowners interested in installing a graywater system had the opportunity to apply for consideration in Golden’s pilot graywater program.
+The Office of Sustainability plans to cover the installation costs of three residential laundry-to-landscape systems.
+Thank you to all who have applied, project selection is expected to take place in Spring 2021.

 The proposed graywater program would initially be open to single family households, with potential for the program to expand to multifamily and commercial buildings in the future.
 When applying for a building permit, be sure to reference the Laundry to Landscape system in your description of work.

 Any domestic wastewater produced, except sewage.
 Can be used for irrigation.
 Includes water from sinks, showers, bathtubs and laundry machines.